5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 	- DON'T Update `VoodooPS2Controller.kext`!
 The current version doesn't work well with the Trackpad even with an additional Trackpad SSDT.
 So exclude it from updates.
 	- `NoTouchID.kext` is no longer necessary for macOS 10.15.7 and beyond, so you can disable it.
 - Max brightness level tweaks:
-	- Set boot-arg applbkl=1 for reasonable maximum brightness level controlled by Whatevergreen.
+	- Set boot-arg `applbkl=1` for reasonable maximum brightness level controlled by `WhateverGreen`.
-	- Set boot.arg applbkl=0 for increased maximum brightness as defined in SSDT-PNLF.aml
+	- Set boot-arg `applbkl=0` for increased maximum brightness as defined in `SSDT-PNLF.aml`

 ## INSTALLATION